OTTTO/personal-website/README.md

 # personal-website

-My personal website to display my resume and portfolio
+My personal website built in React to display my resume and portfolio

 ## Getting Started